conceptte/testcrm-host/README.md

 docker compose exec app php vendor/conceptte/testcrm/database/seed.php
 ```
 |it could be after seeder `log` and `temp` directories are created with root permissions, so you might need to fix that again:
+(again 777 is not ok for production, but works for development)
 ```bash
 docker compose exec app chmod -R 777 temp log
 ```